martyntebby/jsxdemo/README.md

 and also for server side rendering.

 It is written in typescript and useable with React @type files.
-The generated javascript ([dist/jsxrender.js]) can also be used with webpack.
+The generated javascript (dist/jsxrender.js) can also be used with webpack, ...

 JSX Hacker News
 ---------------